yi-lin-1234/cs326-project-yi1234/docs/milestone-1.md

 ## Application Idea

-- summary: I will to build a full stack web application called cookbook.
-This app will help me store all the recipes because I like cooking.
+- summary: I will to build a full stack web application called todo list.
+This app will help me store all the tasks because I will help me prevent forget things.
-- motivation: I hope this app will help me store recipes and all the related information, links, and images.
-And, when the I want to cook a certain dish, I can use this app to help me as a reference to look for a recipes.
-- system requirements: basic CRUD operations, upload image.